Reviewed 27 July 2020

 DBS introduced floating FHR (Fixed Deposit Home Rate) back in mid 2014 to address the ever changing SIBOR pegged packages that have been championing the market for about 6 years.
 As DBS was the only one offering FD pegged home loan rates, it basically dominated this market segment before the other 2 local banks, OCBC and UOB, decided to get a slice of the FD pie.
 OCBC and UOB launched FDMR (Fixed Deposit Mortgage Rate) in February 2016 and FDPR (Fixed Deposit Property Rate) in April 2016 respectively.
 Following close behind, Standard Chartered Bank launched their FDR (Fixed Deposit Rate) in September 2016 and Maybank's FDMR (Fixed Deposit Mortgage Rate) started in December 2016.
 HSBC couldn't resist in the end and joined the competition with their TDMR (Time Deposit Mortgage Rate) in November 2017.

 Along the way, banks changed the FD rates that their home loan offerings were pegged to quite often.
 Let's take a look at how much the banks' interest rates have increased since they were launched.
-Here is a snapshot, as of September 2018, with respect to the various FD rates and their rate increases (FD pegged rates with a relatively short history are not included e.g. HSBC's FD pegged interest rates).
+Here is a snapshot with respect to the various FD rates and their rate increases (FD pegged rates with a relatively short history are not included).

-Increase of around 0.30% for both rates (Click here for OCBC FD rates screenshot)
+September 2018: Increase of around 0.30% for both rates (Click here for OCBC FD rates screenshot).
+OCBC stopped offering mortgages linked to FDMR in May 2018.

 Standard Chartered Bank

-So far, only the 48 months FD rate has increased by 0.40% since launch (Click here for SCB FD rates screenshot)
+September 2018: The 48 months FD rate is the first to increase by 0.40% (Click here for SCB FD rates screenshot).

-Increase of 0.60% since launch, the highest amongst all the banks (Click here for Maybank FD rates screenshot)
+September 2018: Increase of 0.60% since launch, the highest amongst all the banks as of August 2018 (Click here for Maybank FD rates screenshot).

 Local interest rates tend to follow the US Federal Reserve Bank's (Fed) rate.
 However, SIBOR happily (intended as such only if you are a local mortgage lender) began its upward curve in December 2014, a year before the Fed's initial rate hike.
 On 1 August, 2014, the benchmark 3 months SIBOR was at 0.43% and fast forward to 1 August, 2018, the same SIBOR was at 1.63%, an increase of 1.20%.